Safari & Wildlife

 Samburu National Reserve, Kenya

-While the crowds flock to the Masai Mara, Samburu National Reserve in northern Kenya goes relatively under the radar.
+While the crowds flock to the Maasai Mara, Samburu National Reserve in northern Kenya goes relatively under the radar.
 The reserve is famed for having an abundance of rarer species, known as its 'Special Five' - the Grevy's zebra, Somali ostrich, reticulated giraffe, gerenuk and beisa oryx - although the big names are all there too, including the elusive leopard.
 However, Samburu is as much about cultural interaction as it is safari experiences and we can arrange visits to local Samburu villages and markets which offer a fascinating insight into those who call this region home.

 Bwindi Impenetrable Forest, Uganda